 After obtaining all inter-station cross-correlations, we calculate the period-dependent signal-to-noise (SNR) from the symmetric components.
-SNR is defined as the ratio of the peak amplitude within a time window containing the surface wave signals to the rootmean-square of the noise trailing the signal arrival window.
+SNR is defined as the ratio of the peak amplitude within a time window containing the surface wave signals to the root-mean-square of the noise trailing the signal arrival window.
 Figure 5 presents the average SNR as a function of period for cross-correlations among PASSCAL stations (red lines), among Chinese stations (blue lines), and between PASSCAL stations and Chinese stations (black lines), segregated into three inter-station distance ranges: three wavelengths to 500 km, 500-1000 km, and 1000-1500 km.
-SNR is higher for crosscorrelations among PASSCAL stations than among Chinese stations at all periods and distance ranges, and is similar for cross correlations among Chinese stations and between Chinese and PASSCAL stations.
-Data quality from Chinese stations, therefore, is lower than that from PASSCAL stations, consistent with the observations of the unusual spikes and irregularities that affect some of the Chinese network.
-The patterns of SNR with period are similar for measurements from both PASSCAL and Chinese stations.
-SNR is highest at the microseism band (5-20 s).
-The peak SNR is around 15 s, at the center of the primary microseism band (10-20 s), which is consistent with ambient noise studies in the USA (e.g. Bensen et al., 2008).
+SNR is higher for cross-correlations between PASSCAL stations than between Chinese stations at all periods and distance ranges, and is similar for cross correlations between Chinese stations, therefore, is lower than that from PASSCAL stations, consistent with the observations of the unusual spikes and irregularities that affect some of the Chinese network.
+The patterns of SNR as a function of period are similar for measurements from both PASSCAL and Chinese stations.
+SNR is highest at the microseism band (5-20 sec).
+The peak SNR is around 15 sec, at the center of the primary microseism band (10-20 sec), which is consistent with ambient noise studies in the USA (e.g. Bensen et al., 2008).
 SNR decreases with inter-station distance (Fig. 5a to 5c) due to scattering and attenuation.
 The SNR difference between the PASSCAL and Chinese stations is relatively greatest at the longer periods because the instrument response for many of the Chinese stations rolls off more rapidly above ~25 sec period.

 After obtaining all cross-correlations and calculating SNR, three selection criteria are applied prior to tomography.
 The number of measurements remaining after each selection step is plotted in Figure 6, segregated by measurements among PASSCAL stations (Fig.6a) and among Chinese stations (Fig. 6b).
 First, we accept measurements only when the distance between the two stations is greater than three wavelengths.
-The number of measurements rejected by this criterion is quite small, ~10% at short periods, but increases to ~20% at long periods.
+The total number of measurements rejected by this criterion is ~10% at short periods, but increases to ~20% at long periods.
 For example, the wavelength of Rayleigh wave at 50 sec period is ~160 km, which requires inter-station distances longer than 480 km.
 Second, we use SNR to select acceptable measurements.
 At individual periods, only those measurements with SNR higher than 15 are accepted.
 This criterion rejects more than half of all measurements.
-In particular, more than 90% measurements from

-Chinese stations at periods longer than 30 sec are rejected, because the Chinese seismometers have a corner period of 30 sec at the long period end.
-Third, we require that the dispersion measurements agree with one another across the data set.
-That is, most of measurements should be able to be fit well during tomography.
+In particular, more than 90% of the measurements from Chinese stations at periods longer than 30 sec are rejected, because the Chinese seismometers have a corner period of 30 sec at the long period end.
+Third, we require that the dispersion measurements agree with one another across the data set; i.e., most of the measurements should be able to be fit well during tomography.
 This condition is applied during tomography.
 This last step rejects a small portion of data, typically less than 5% of the number remaining after the second step.
 We finally obtain between ~5000 and ~45000 phase speed measurements as a function of period from 6 to 50 sec (Fig. 7).
 The number of measurements reaches a maximum between periods of 10 and 20 sec; i.e., in the primary microseismic band, and then decreases with period so that at 50 sec there are only about 5000 measurements.